wazuh/wazuh-documentation/source/pci-dss/file-integrity-monitoring.rst

 First, the Wazuh agent scans the system periodically at a specified interval, then it sends the checksums of the monitored files and registry keys (for Windows systems) to the Wazuh server.
 The server stores the checksums and looks for modifications by comparing the newly received checksums against the historical checksum values for those files and/or registry keys.
 An alert is generated if the checksum (or another file attribute) changes.
 Wazuh also supports near real-time file integrity monitoring.

-The :doc:`file integrity monitoring </user-manual/reference/ossec-conf/syscheck>` module can be used to meet some sub-requirements of PCI DSS requirement 11 which requires testing the security of systems and networks regularly.
+The :doc:`file integrity monitoring </user-manual/reference/ossec-conf/syscheck>` module is used to meet some sub-requirements of PCI DSS requirement 11 which requires testing the security of systems and networks regularly.
 This requirement aims to ensure that system components, processes, and bespoke and custom software are tested frequently to ensure security controls continue to reflect a changing environment.
 Some of the changes in the environment may include the modification and deletion of critical files.
-This module can help monitor these file changes and assist in achieving PCI DSS compliance.
+This module helps to monitor these file changes and assist in achieving PCI DSS compliance.

 Use cases